 - Make sure the patient has understood by asking them to briefly summarise the main points of the conversation.
 Encourage them to express their concerns.

-- Provide reading material for the patient to absorb when they are ready.
+- Give the patient some reading material to absorb when they are ready.

-- Suggest that the patient note down any questions they'd like to ask you at your next meeting, so you can be sure you are appropriately exploring their understanding.
+- Suggest they note down any questions they'd like to ask you at your next meeting, so you can be sure you're appropriately exploring their understanding.

-This guidance was correct at publication 23/07/2019.
-It is intended as general guidance for members only.
+This page was correct at publication on 26/08/2022.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.